 2. It fits the Android app's "start now" use case

-The current Google Play listing emphasizes quick onboarding and push notifications for fills.
-That product framing fits users who want a functional mobile trading app first, then deeper account architecture later.
+The mobile product is positioned for users who want a functional trading app on day one, then deeper account architecture later.

 If the main goal is: